anishathalye/dotfiles_template/README.md

 Dotfiles Template
 =================

-This is a template repository for bootstraping your dotfiles with [Dotbot][dotbot].
+This is a template repository for bootstrapping your dotfiles with [Dotbot][dotbot].

 To get started, you can [fork][fork] this repository (and probably delete this README and rename your version to something like just `dotfiles`).